 As a design engineer, Rikke works with all parts of the process from early design to a final concept in close collaboration with the customer.

 Peter is a multidisciplinary designer specialising in design, art direction and concept development for wayfinding and architectural projects.
 He has a broad experience from the festival and cultural business fields, designing identities and campaigns, for both analogue and digital platforms and spaces.
-Peter has a structured and strategic approach to his work, which combines identity, graphic design, branding, communication, form, colour typography.
+Peter has a structured and strategic approach to his work, which combines identity, graphic design, branding, communication, form, colour and typography.

 Peter holds a Ma. degree in Design from the Royal Danish Academy and studied abroad in Canada, focusing on visual storytelling and motion design.
 He is driven to design solutions that both intrigues and convey the users’ needs in both atmosphere and journey.

 Marianne holds a B. Eng. in Integrated Design from University of Southern Denmark (SDU).
 In her work with project management at Triagonal she draws on many years of experience working as design engineer, project manager and with marketing in the industries of furniture design, interior design and ventilation products.